nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+NUS Mod Tracker is a **desktop app** for NUS students to **manage their modules and track their academic progress.**
-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+It is optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).

 * Table of Contents
 {:toc}